cmu-delphi/covidcast-indicators/cds_testing/DETAILS.md

 ## Exceptions

-At the County (FIPS) level, we report the data _exactly_ as JHU reports their data, to prevent confusing public consumers of the data.
+At the County (FIPS) level, we report the data _exactly_ as CDS reports their data, to prevent confusing public consumers of the data.
 The visualization and modeling teams should take note of these exceptions.